Bill McKibben Announced as Featured Speaker at Annual Climate Calling Conference

 Environmentalist and climate activist Bill McKibben will provide the keynote address at Elkins Auditorium on Wednesday, April 6, at 7 PM.
 McKibben is a founder of 350.org, the first planet-wide, grassroots climate change movement, which has organized more than 20,000 rallies in every country around the world except North Korea, spearheaded the resistance to the Keystone Pipeline, and launched the fast-growing fossil fuel divestment movement.
 He is also the Schumann Distinguished Scholar in Environmental Studies at Middlebury College and a fellow of the American Academy of Arts and Sciences.

 Admission to this event is free, and registration is required to attend the keynote address on Wednesday evening.
-For those unable to attend a Livestream and recording of the event will be available here.

 Other highlights of Climate Calling include: